-VITAMIN C - What is it good for?
+VITAMIN C - What is it Good For & Why is Deficiency Dangerous?

 Vitamin C is an essential vitamin, meaning your body can’t produce it.
 Yet, it has many roles and has been linked to impressive health benefits.

 Vitamin C is water soluble, and the body does not store it.
 To maintain adequate levels of vitamin C, people need to consume food that contains it every day.

 The body needs vitamin C for various functions.
 Here are some of them: